sasilver75/admire-finetuning-sam/README.md

 Hey Sicong.
 All of the code that we actually used is in the `/v2` folder.
 The stuff outside the v2 folder (top-level) were failed attempts to use Unsloth.
 I ended up just using TRL.
 Edit: I cut a bunch of files from the top-level that ended up not being relevant.
 A lot of work there, but nothing that made it into the final finetune/eval.

+Note: the other part of this project's code submission is the Synthetic Data pipeline here: https://github.com/sasilver75/admire-pipeline